voxsim/badook/README.md

 ### MouseEventFailed errors ###

-When Poltergeist clicks on an element, rather than generating a DOM click event, it actually generates a "proper" click.
-This is much closer to what happens when a real user clicks on the page - but it means that Poltergeist must scroll the page to where the element is, and work out the correct co-ordinates to click.
+When Badook clicks on an element, rather than generating a DOM click event, it actually generates a "proper" click.
+This is much closer to what happens when a real user clicks on the page - but it means that Badook must scroll the page to where the element is, and work out the correct co-ordinates to click.
 If the element is covered up by another element, the click will fail (this is a good thing - because your user won't be able to click a covered up element either).